 Development Summary Reports are used to create reports based on development classifications to analyze giving, counts, participation, and other metrics.
 The summary reports use Giving History records (household and organization campaign specific records) for their source data.

-Non-Annual Fund campaigns are not supported in Development 2.0 summary reports, thought they work properly for Development 3.0 reports.
+Non-Annual Fund campaigns are not supported in Development 2.0 summary reports, though they work properly for Development 3.0 reports.

 Creating Summary Reports